TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_3.md

 There, in the shadow of a broken sky, Lavro examined the husk of twisted metal.

 “It was sabotage,” he whispered.
-“The engine did not fail.
+“The engine was not faulty.
 An incendiary device was placed carefully to make the engine look like it failed.”

 Lucar did not speak.
 He did not have to.